boazsegev/plezi/docs/websockets.md

 Reading through this document, you should remember that Plezi's websocket connections are object oriented - they are instances of Controller classes that answer a specific url/path in the Plezi application.
 More than one type of connection (Controller instance) could exist in the same application.

+## Communicating between the application and clients

+(todo: write documentation)

-# Communicating between different Websocket clients
+## Communicating between different Websocket clients

 Plezi supports three models of communication:

-* General websocket communication.
+### General websocket communication.

     When using this type of communication, it is expected that each connection's controller provide a protected instance method with a name matching the event name and that this method will accept, as arguments, the data sent with the event.